 An episode of atrial fibrillation can elevate troponin, but what would be the typical range of this elevation?

-Atrial fibrillation is a serious heart rhythm disorder.
+Atrial fibrillation (A-fib) is a serious heart rhythm disorder that can have significant consequences if left untreated.

-Atrial fibrillation can cause an elevation of troponin, an enzyme released by the heart when there is damage to the cardiac muscle.
+Additionally, A-fib can lead to elevated levels of troponin, an enzyme released by the heart when the cardiac muscle is damaged.

 Atrial fibrillation.
 BruceBlaus